Medical Scholars Program

 If a student who has been accepted into Saint Louis University School of Medicine through participation in the Medical Scholars Program should decide to apply to other medical schools, this early acceptance will be withdrawn.
 If such a student wishes to be reconsidered for admission to this School of Medicine, he or she may follow the regular application process.

 There is some variability in coursework, in terms of course numbers and timing.
 Specific core courses and timing may vary by college or school.
-Students work with the Pre-Health and Pre-Law Studies advisors to establish an appropriate course of study.
+Students work with their primary academic advisor to establish an appropriate course of study.

 |BIOL 1240||Principles of Biology I||3|